chadsansing/adversary-space/gm-resources/planning/session-3.md

 At the end of the scene, they are givcen the choice of a sleep couch and "a period of Benevolent Isolation not to exceed 25 years after which you will be rehabilitated into the service of the All," or an airlock door that "leads to eternal exile."

-If the PCs sneak in as authority figures, they can make their way to a command post or observation room to watch one of these interrogations and see a prisoner's choice.
+If the PCs sneak in or bluff their way in posing as authority figures, they can make their way to a command post or observation room to watch one of these interrogations and see a prisoner's choice.
 Then they can search for records of recent arrivals and see which chose the sleep couches and which chose exile.

 ### Scene 3